MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/New-MgBetaRoleManagementEntitlementManagementRoleAssignment.md

 This property is read only.
   \[AppScopeId \<String\>\]: Identifier of the app specific scope when the assignment scope is app specific.
 The scope of an assignment determines the set of resources for which the principal has been granted access.
-Directory scopes are shared scopes stored in the directory that are understood by multiple applications.
+App scopes are scopes that are defined and understood by a resource application only.
-Use / for tenant-wide scope.
+For the entitlement management provider, use this property to specify a catalog, for example /AccessPackageCatalog/beedadfe-01d5-4025-910b-84abb9369997.
-App scopes are scopes that are defined and understood by this application only.
+Supports $filter (eq, in).
-For the entitlement management provider, use app scopes to specify a catalog, for example /AccessPackageCatalog/beedadfe-01d5-4025-910b-84abb9369997.
+For example /roleManagement/entitlementManagement/roleAssignments?$filter=appScopeId eq '/AccessPackageCatalog/{catalog id}'.
   \[Condition \<String\>\]:
   \[DirectoryScope \<IMicrosoftGraphDirectoryObject\>\]: directoryObject
     \[(Any) \<Object\>\]: This indicates any property can be added to this object.